 This wine’s fruit notes vary according to the weather of the particular region where it was made.
 Chardonnays that undergo malolactic fermentation may have softer acidity and fruit tastes with some hazelnut notes.

-True Champagne is only the one that comes from the region of Champagne in France.
+Author Note: True Champagne is only the one that comes from the region of Champagne in France.
 French people are proprietors of their drinks.
 For example, the brandy can only be called Cognac when it is made in that region.

 So, Champagne is an alcoholic drink produced from specific types of grapes grown in the Champagne region.
 These bottles follow rules that demand, among other things, specific vineyard practices, sourcing of grapes exclusively from designated places within the Champagne region, specific grape-pressing methods, and secondary fermentation of the wine in the bottle to cause carbonation.